 \end{lstlisting}

 \texttt{PERF} is a quantized performance feature.
 The \texttt{EXNUM} after \texttt{qid:} identifies the phrases, all notes in a phrase will have the same \texttt{qid:EXNUM} identifier.
-Following the identifier are quantized score features, denote as \texttt{feature name : feature value}, separated by spaces.
-And text following a \texttt{\#} symbol is comment. %An example of the training file is shown in Fig. \ref{fig:expinput}
+Following the identifier are quantized score features, denoted as \texttt{feature name : feature value}, and separated by spaces.
+The text following a \texttt{\#} symbol is treated as a comment. %An example of the training file is shown in Fig. \ref{fig:expinput}

-There are some key parameters needed to be adjusted for the training program.
-First the $C$ parameter in SVM, which controls the trade-off between lowering training error and maximizing margin.
-Larger C will result in lower training error, but the margin may be smaller.
-Second, the $\varepsilon$ parameter controls the required precision for termination.
-The smaller the $\varepsilon$, the higher precision, but it may require more time and computing resource.
-Finally, for the HMM part of the model, the order of dependencies of transition states and emission states needs to be specified.
-In our case, both are set to defaults: transition dependency is set to one, which stands for first-order Markov property, and emission dependency is set to zero.
-Since we train one models for each performance feature, each model can have their own set of parameters.
+There are some key parameters need to be adjusted for the training program.
+The first is the $C$ parameter in SVM, which controls the trade-off between lowering training error and maximizing margin.
+Larger C result in lower training error, but the margin may be smaller.
+The second is the $\varepsilon$ parameter that controls the required precision for termination.
+The smaller the $\varepsilon$, the higher precision, but it may require more time and computing resources.
+Finally, for the HMM part of the model, the order of dependences of transition states and emission states needs to be specified.
+In our case, both are set to defaults: The transition dependence is set to one, which stands for first-order Markov property, and the emission dependence is set to zero.
+Since we train one model for each performance feature, each model can have their own set of parameters.
 The parameter selection experiments will be presented in Chapter \ref{chap:exp}.

 Finally, the training program will output three model files (because we use three performance features) which contains SVM-HMM model parameters, such as the support vectors and other metadata.
 Since it takes considerable time (roughly a dozen minutes to a few hours) to train a model, depending on the amount of training samples and the power of the computer, the system can only support off-line learning.
-But the learning process only need to be run once.
+But the learning process only needs to be run once.
 The performance knowledge model can be reused over and over again in the performing phase.

 \section{Performing Expressively}